danielabar/meblog/src/markdown/rails-dependent-destroy.md

 I wouldn't use this combination as it results in a conflict between the child model Book saying when I'm deleted, delete my parent, and the parent model Author saying, do not delete me if I have children.

-### 12: Belongs to Destroy and Has Many Restrict With Error
+### 12: Belongs to Destroy Has Many Restrict With Error

 In this case, the `destroy` option is specified on Book and `restrict_with_error` on Author: